skip to main content

 How to watch the Exorcist movies in chronological order

 We usually recommend watching a film series in chronological order after you’ve seen the films in release order.
 But you know what?
-If you haven’t seen the films, watching the Exorcist movies in chronological order could be pretty cool.
+If you haven’t seen the films, watching the Exorcist movies in chronological order could be interesting.

-The prequels won’t seem so bad if you watch them first, and the best Exorcist movie (the original, of course) will seem even better.
-Then you can give yourself a break with the unintentional comedy Exorcist II: The Heretic before screening the best Exorcist sequel, series creator William Peter Blatty’s underrated The Exorcist III.
-Then hit the theater for The Exorcist: Believer (and pray to Pazuzu that it doesn’t stink).
+Come to think of it, the prequels might not seem so bad if you watch them first—and then the best Exorcist movie (the original, of course) will seem even better.
+Then you can give yourself a break with the unintentional comedy Exorcist II: The Heretic before screening the best Exorcist sequel: series creator William Peter Blatty’s underrated The Exorcist III.
+Then you can top things off with the The Exorcist: Believer (or skip it, and end your chron-watch on a high note).

 Where to watch Leap of Faith: William Friedkin on The Exorcist (2019)